thafeezz/MTCdocs/frontend/content/docs/contribute.md

 ### Where do I start?

-If you don't know how to organize within MTCdocs or aren't familiar with GitHub (learn more about GitHub [here](/docs/library/git)), write a page (markdown) and email it to me (thafeez@umich.edu).
+If you don't know how to organize within MTC/docs or aren't familiar with GitHub (learn more about GitHub [here](/docs/library/git)), write a page (markdown) and email it to me (<thafeez@umich.edu>).
 I'll take care of it from there.

 The hope is that contributions will become easier as the platform develops iA, but for now, please bear with us.